Beginner’s guide to UI sketching

 For example, you might try out a ton of different ways to design an app’s main navigation, each one sketched next to the others.
 There are printable templates online to facilitate divergent UI sketching.

-Write all over these sketches.
-Make notes just for you about the pros, cons and limitations of each sketched solution.
-If you don’t make notes you’ll most likely forget why you jettisoned one idea in favor of another.
+Tip: Make notes about the pros, cons and limitations of each sketched solution.
+If you don’t make notes you’ll most likely forget why you chose one idea over another.

 Next, take a step back and say “ok, which of these ideas am I actually going to run with?”
 Try applying the Rule of Three and selecting more than one possible option to work on.
 This might be a bit more time-consuming but it’s a great way to understand your design better.